San Francisco and Alameda Railroad: Mergers and acquisitions

 In 1865, Cohen gained control of the overextended San Francisco and Oakland Railroad.
 After Central Pacific Railroad decided to make Oakland the western terminus of the First transcontinental railroad in April 1868, its subsidiary purchased the majority of stock in SF&O from Cohen in August 1868.
 After the October 1868 Hayward earthquake bankrupted SF&A, the CP subsidiary purchased also the majority of stock in SF&A while retaining Cohen on the CP payroll as a lawyer.

 By 1866 the Western Pacific Railroad had built a line from San Jose northwest to Vallejo Mills (mouth of Niles Canyon, later Niles and now part of Fremont) and had laid out the rest of the line through the canyon, through Livermore Valley, over Altamont Pass, and on to Stockton and Sacramento, before running out of money.
 A Central Pacific subsidiary then took control of the Western Pacific, finished building the line, and added a line northwest from Niles toward Oakland.
-It was determined that the SF&A track north of Hayward with its sharp turns on Ward St. in San Leandro was unsuitable for main-line trains.
-Thus the Western Pacific connection was made on the Bay side (west of Alvarado and Davis Sts) of San Leandro, establishing a new San Leandro station there and providing a through route to Alameda Pier.
+It was determined that the SF&A track north of Hayward with its sharp turns on Ward Street in San Leandro was unsuitable for main-line trains.
+Thus the Western Pacific connection was made on the Bay side (west of Alvarado and Davis Streets) of San Leandro, establishing a new San Leandro station there and providing a through route to Alameda Pier.
 On September 6, 1869, the first transcontinental train to the Bay Area ran through Alameda to Alameda Terminal, where the passengers boarded the ferryboat Alameda to San Francisco.
 A California Historical Landmark plaque (no. 440) commemorates this event.
 Construction was then started on the connection from Simpson's to the SF&O in San Antonio.
 When the connection to the SF&O was completed in November, the transcontinental trains operated to Oakland Pier instead.
 Alameda then went back to local train service only.